Perfect single-photon sources: Discussion

-The problem of how to actually engineer a quantum emitter that would produce such a gapped coherent state is another problem.
+The problem of how to actually engineer a quantum emitter that would produce such a gapped coherent state is another question.
 We want to highlight, however, that the joint subnatural linewidth antibunched sourced proposed in Ref.~\cite{lopezcarreno18b} bears some resemblance with our idealized case and was indeed the motivation for this work.
 Namely, there is a plateaued $g^{(2)}(\tau)$ which, although not strictly zero, is still much flatter than the incoherently-driven two-level system.
-Furthermore, its emission is obtained at the price of a considerable drop in the signal, indeed removing---not extra photons in a time gap---but the coherent fraction of the signal, again bringing the question of brightness on the shape of the correlations.
-Contrasting this case---which is, this time, the result of an explicit dynamical model---with our previous discussion, this highlights the imperfect single-photon character of the two-level system since, although there is a repulsion indeed between its photons, their exponential-distribution nature makes it a feeble one, with indeed the highest probabilities for smaller delays, which is the reason for the steep $g^{(2)}(\tau)$.
-In contrast, a distribution of time delays that is minimum at~$\tau=0$, e.g., of the Maxwell distribution type (from the kinetic theory of gases), although it does not result in an actual gap in the resulting photon stream, does produce a plateaued $g^{(2)}(\tau)$ much like the one found in the coherently homodyned emitter~\cite{lopezcarreno18b}, raising further questions on the nature and origin of antibunching in resonance fluorescence~\cite{hanschke20a}.
-This also invites to design schemes to more strongly repel photons---qualitatively~\cite{zubizarretacasalengua20a,meyerscott20a} in the way each photon pushes away the next ones as described by~$g^{(2)}(\tau)$---instead of ``merely'' quantitatively~\cite{reimer19a,thomas21a}---reducing~$g^{(2)}(0)$---so as to eventually implement a perfect single-photon source.
+Furthermore, its emission is obtained at the price of a considerable drop in the signal, indeed removing---not extra photons in a time gap---but the coherent fraction of the signal, again bringing the question of brightness into the shape of the correlations.
+Contrasting this case---which is, this time, the result of an explicit dynamical model---with our previous discussion, highlights again how the imperfect single-photon character of the incoherently pumped two-level system stems from the feeble repulsion between photons.
+In contrast, a distribution of time delays that is minimum at~$\tau=0$ (instead of maximum like for the incoherent SPS), e.g., of the Maxwell distribution type (from the kinetic theory of gases), does produce a plateaued $g^{(2)}(\tau)$ much like the one found in the coherently homodyned emitter~\cite{lopezcarreno18b}.
+This raises further questions on the nature and origin of antibunching in resonance fluorescence~\cite{hanschke20a} and indeed invites to design schemes to more strongly repel photons---qualitatively~\cite{zubizarretacasalengua20a,meyerscott20a} in the way each photon pushes away the next ones as described by~$g^{(2)}(\tau)$---instead of ``merely'' quantitatively~\cite{reimer19a,thomas21a}---reducing~$g^{(2)}(0)$---so as to eventually implement a perfect single-photon source.